ivonunes/plumekit/docs/components/index.md

 }
 ```

-Arguments can be positional, named, or mixed.
+Arguments can be positional, named or mixed.
 Named arguments are clearer once a component accepts more than one optional value.

 ## APIs